 Kramer ultimately finds that key to having such value is the possession of a ‘level of self-reflective attunedness that is characteristic of conscious engagement with oneself and the world’ (318).
 It might seem like this would rule out many of the creatures mentioned above.
 But, while Kramer concedes that ‘myriads of human beings’ are not êtres pour eux-mêmes (323), they are ultimately included in the class of potential right-holders by way of an explicit embrace of speciesism.

-According the Kramer, the two requirements above ‘apply as generics, rather than universally quantified propositions’ (327) to the species, rather than to each individual member of that species; in other words, they ascribe to human beings ‘a property which is characteristic of them but is not universally shared by them’ (324).
+According the Kramer, the two requirements above ‘apply as generics, rather than universally quantified propositions’ (327) to the species, rather than to each individual member of that species in other words, they ascribe to human beings ‘a property which is characteristic of them but is not universally shared by them’ (324).
 Note that this does not apply to all non-human animals; this is because an ‘ethically pregnant commonality’ only obtains between human beings.

 But if these conditions are met by the entire species rather than by individuals, it seems that the right-holder is ultimately the species not individual members of it.
 This is a problematic conclusion in two ways: first, because it is debatable whether an the human species, which is an unorganised collectivity rather than an aggregate , can hold rights as a single entity, and second, because what we would ultimately want is to ascribe rights to individual human beings not the species as a whole.